AKABharat/Dynamic-CSS-Toggler/README.md

 ## License

-This code repository is licensed under the [GPL-3.0 license](LICENSE).
+This code repository is licensed under the [GPL-3.0 License](LICENSE).
 You are free to use, modify, and distribute the code in this repository for both commercial and non-commercial purposes.